autumoswitzerland/autumo-ifacex-studio-public/README.md

 # ifaceX Studio

-The ifaceX studio is used to develop, create and test interface processor configurations (IPCs) for the [autumo ifaceX](https://ifacex.autumo.ch) data integration and exchange platform.
+ifaceX studio is used to develop, create, and test interface processor configurations (IPCs) for the [autumo ifaceX](https://ifacex.autumo.ch) data integration and exchange platform.